renovatebot/renovate/docs/usage/modules/manager.md

 }
 ```

-Note: Only languages declared by a Renovate manager can be supported, so please verify first.
+Only languages declared by a Renovate manager can be supported, so please verify first.

 #### Limiting enabled managers

-If you want to limit Renovate to only one or a small number of managers, you can do this with the `enabledManagers` array:
+Say you only want to use Renovate for JavaScript packages, and to update your Dockerfile, and don't want any other updates.
+You can use the `enabledManagers` array, to list the managers you want to use (`npm`, `dockerfile`):

 ```json
 {